Spirit Animal

 In modern pop-spiritual usage, the camel stands for endurance, patience across long journeys, and the carrying of heavy loads.
 That reading comes through Ted Andrews's Animal Speak (Llewellyn, 1993).
 The deeper traditions are Arabic and Central Asian.
 Imru' al-Qais's Muʿallaqah, one of the Seven Hanging Odes of pre-Islamic Arabian poetry (c.
 540 CE), devotes multiple lines to camel-description.
 The Qur'an references the camel in several verses, including 88:17 ('Do they not look at the camels, how they are created?').
 The Silk Road's commercial network (c.
 200 BCE–1450 CE) ran on Bactrian camel (Camelus bactrianus) caravans; the dromedary (Camelus dromedarius) served a parallel role across the Sahara, Arabia, and Horn of Africa.
 Both species were domesticated around 3,000–4,000 years ago.

 The Silk Road ran on camels.
-For roughly 1,600 years, from the Han-Han dynasty opening of the routes c.
-200 BCE through the gradual maritime displacement by the 15th century, the overland commercial spine of Eurasia operated on Bactrian camel caravans.
-Marco Polo in the 13th century and Ibn Battuta in the 14th both recorded first-hand caravan travel.
-Richard Bulliet’s The Camel and the Wheel (Harvard, 1975) is the foundational economic-history treatment.
+For roughly 1,600 years (from the Han dynasty’s opening of the overland routes around 200 BCE through the gradual maritime displacement of the overland trade by the 15th century) the commercial spine of Eurasia operated on Bactrian camel caravans.
+Richard Bulliet’s The Camel and the Wheel (Harvard University Press, 1975) is the definitive economic-history treatment, arguing that the wheel-based cart system in the Roman Empire was actually less efficient for long-distance freight in arid terrain than the camel-saddle system that replaced it across the ancient Near East.

 Andrews 1993